Peter Demeter: Early life and education

 Demeter was born in Budapest, Hungary into a wealthy family that became impoverished following World War II and the rise of the Communist government.
-In 1956 at the age of 23, Demeter emigrated to Canada.
+In 1956, at the age of 23, Demeter emigrated to Canada.
 He was among 200,000 refugees who escaped from the country after suppression of the Hungarian Revolution of 1956 by Soviet forces.
 By 1962, Demeter had started a successful career in Toronto as a land developer.

 Marriage and family

 In 1967 Demeter married Christine Ferrari, an Austrian-born model.
 They had a daughter, Andrea, together, but the marriage became strained.
 On 18 July 1973, the 33-year-old Christine was found murdered, bludgeoned to death in the garage of their family home in Mississauga, Ontario.

-By 1985 when Demeter was convicted of other charges, he had a fiancée, Lisa Ross.
+By 1985, when Demeter was convicted for later criminal acts, he was engaged to a woman named Lisa Ross.

 Criminal charges and trials

 Demeter was charged with the murder of his wife Christine on 18 July 1973 at their home at 1437 Dundas Crescent North, Mississauga, Ontario.
-He was subsequently tried for murder and represented by lawyers Edward Greenspan and Joseph Pomerant.
+He was subsequently tried for murder, in London, Ontario, and represented by lawyers Edward Greenspan and Joseph Pomerant.